civicrm/civicrm-dev-docs/docs/framework/asset-builder.md

 # Asset Builder

-The `AssetBuilder` manages semi-dynamic assets, such as generated JS/CSS files.
-Semi-dynamic assets are simultaneously:
+The `AssetBuilder` manages lazily-generated assets, such as aggregated JS/CSS files.
+Lazy assets are simultaneously:

  * __Dynamic__: They vary depending on the current system configuration.
    You cannot lock-in a correct version of the asset because each